ParthThakur/Flight-Data-With-Tableau/README.md

 the data itself.
 I chose the limitation because the data is vast, and I did not want any viewers to get lost in the sea of information.

+That being said, the first tab contains a map of all airports visualised by number of flights the had in 2017.
+At the beggining, I chose to encode with size of the datapoints.
+Though this made airports with very low traffic invisible.
+Encoding the data with colour was also not very great.
+So I decided to convey it through size and colour.
+This made the busiest airports stand-out, while also not hiding the smaller ones.

+Next, I was going to add a chart which displayed delay by airport split by cause of the delay.
+I did not use it in the final version, as I felt it was redundant information, and unnecessaarily complicated.

 ### Feedback

 Hi!
 I really liked your story and the analysis (made me rethink some of